edgeimpulse/expert-projects/dairy-manufacturing-with-ai.md

 description: Using a XIAO ESP32C3 to monitor temperature, humidity, and pressure to help aid in dairy manufacturing processes.
 ---

-# AI-assisted Monitoring of Dairy Manufacturing Conditions
+# AI-Assisted Monitoring of Dairy Manufacturing Conditions

 Created By:
 Kutluhan Aktar